Henry Mohaupt: Shaped charges for military use

 Mohaupt's interest was in explosives, which he experimented with in his laboratory in Zurich.
 He applied for his first patent on a manufacturing process for nitroglycerine on 5 August 1935.

 In late 1935, Mohaupt observed the effect of the shaped charge with a metallic lining during an explosives test: the shaped charge focuses the explosive energy and deforms the metallic lining into a very fast jet of metal, which penetrates an obstacle.
 Mohaupt recognised the potential of this discovery, because he made several applications to buy explosives and asked for permission to carry out tests on a larger scale, on the grounds that he wanted to offer his invention to the Swiss army.
 This may have put him slightly ahead of the Austrian Franz Rudolf Thomanek, who observed this effect on 4 February 1938 at the Aviation Research Institute in Braunschweig and also recognised the potential for military application.

 However, the date of Mohaupt's discovery is disputed.
-While in Thomanek's case the events are well substantiated by official documents, there are only retroactive reports written by Monhaupt himself in 1966.
+While in Thomanek's case the events are well substantiated by official documents, there are only retroactive reports written by Mohaupt himself in 1966.
 Because of the limited diagnostic means at his disposal, it was initially difficult for Mohaupt to fully understand his discovery.
 Some of his early designs show arrangements that would interfere with the generation of the metal jet.

 At the request of the war technology department of the Swiss army, Mohaupt demonstrated the effect of his invention on 16 September 1938.
 Since no patent had yet been issued, Mohaupt was not allowed to reveal any details.
 The Swiss authorities, however, were not interested in Mohaupt's invention, assuming that only rifled projectiles were suitable as anti-tank weapons owing to their high kinetic energy.

 At the end of 1937, the United Kingdom learned of Mohaupt's experiments.
 Two years later, in the spring of 1939, Mohaupt demonstrated his discovery in Zurich before representatives of the British Royal Arsenal.
 The British suspected the already well-known shaped-charge effect behind the invention, so the licence fee demanded by Mohaupt seemed too high to them.
 They ended the negotiations, but nevertheless pressed ahead with their own research in the field.

 By January 1939, the United States had learned of Mohaupt's attempts through military channels.
 Negotiations between Mohaupt and US officials commenced in July, but the US was ultimately unwilling to pay the $25,000 licence fee demanded by the Swiss inventor.